UMGGZ 88x8.5 [M8] GZ / N38

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Wide application in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical equipment or very modern machines.
+- Significant importance in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical devices and other advanced devices.

 Disadvantages of neodymium magnets: